 So, how do you avoid being out of money in a serious accident?

 You need to add a three-letter acronym to your own car insurance: UIM.
 UIM stands for under-insured motorist coverage.
 It is an optional coverage in both North and South Carolina.
 UIM provides coverage to you if you’re in an accident in which the at-fault driver (the person who caused the accident) doesn’t have enough insurance to pay your bills.
 UIM covers you as a driver, not just your vehicle.
 The more UIM you buy, the greater your protection will be in a catastrophic accident.

 The law in South Carolina requires an insurance agent to make a “meaningful offer” of UIM coverage.
 But you should specifically ask for UIM coverage as part of being an informed consumer.

-One advantage of UIM that the amounts available for each car vehicle can be combined (“stacked” in lawyer-speak) to increase your total coverage.
+One advantage of UIM is that the amounts available for each car vehicle can be combined (“stacked” in lawyer-speak) to increase your total coverage.
 So, you’ll have $75,000 in available coverage if you have three vehicles and $25,000 in coverage.
-You can get coverage in different amounts per vehicle, but keep in mind that your UIM limits are affected by the amount of the UIM coverage on the vehicle you’re driving at the time of the accident.
+You can get coverage in different amounts per vehicle, but keep in mind that your UIM limits are affected by the amount of UIM coverage on the car you’re driving at the time of the accident.
 For this reason, you should always “max out” your UIM coverage on every vehicle.